 - Re-design and model

 I am of the opinion that the sixth step – “Automate” is very important in the successful adoption of BPM in any organisation.
-While BPM does not refer to any specific technology, there are a wide range of offerings from open source to enterprise solutions – each with their pros and cons.
+While BPM does not refer to any specific technology, there is a wide range of offerings from open source to enterprise solutions – each with their pros and cons.
 By automating BPM, an organisation reaps the following benefits:

 Process standardization and visibility

-The use of a BPM solution allows the organisation define and model its business processes on a platform that is readily accessible to all participants/stakeholders.
+The use of a BPM solution allows the organisation to define and model its business processes on a platform that is readily accessible to all participants/stakeholders.
 There are no confusions about which version of the process is the latest and approved one, as the system serves as the single source of truth for the process model.

 Enforcement of policies

 You doubtless are aware of situations where an organisation has policy documents that took weeks or months to draft and approve only to have no member of staff adhering to it.
 By implementing a BPM solution, changes in organisations policies can be built into the process workflow and policies enforced as checks in the approval process.

 For example, if there is a new policy enforcing expense limits by grade, the BPM solution can be automated to lookup an employee’s grade, expense limit and total expense incurred so far for the period.
 The system then shows the allowable amount that can be expensed at the point of filling out an expense form and enforces it.

 Consider the alternative.
 The employee spends valuable time checking on the intranet or asking colleagues for the limit applicable to his or her grade and then tries to remember what amount has been spent and what is left.
 The accounts/finance department also has to repeat the same process plus the additional step of verifying the employee’s grade, before approving the expense.
 These seemingly small tasks which can easily be handled by the system adds up to sizable costs that negatively impact the bottom line.

 Reporting and insights